dzuk-mutant/blockchain/list/list.md

 ## Security/privacy risks

-These instances have something in them that compromises the privacy/broadcast levels of posts that have been made.
+These instances have something in them that compromises the privacy/broadcast levels of posts.

 * [**pleroma.rareome.ga**](instances/pleroma_rareome_ga/pleroma_rareome_ga.md)